Why choose Veeam Cloud Connect using StoneFly Cloud Storage in Microsoft Azure?

 Every activity is initiated by the customer side.
 When a new operation towards Veeam Cloud Connect needs to be started, the customer side sends a control command over the SSL tunnel.
 The Veeam cloud connect installation at the service provider responds to this start command and it creates the encryption key “A”.

-This key uses AES 256 bit encryption.
+This key uses AES 256 bit data encryption.
 Using the SSL protected tunnel, key “A” is passed to the job manager of the customer in a secure way into the target “Datamover” at the service provider directly via a local network communication.

 The customer job manager then creates its own encryption key (key “B”) to be used for encrypting traffic between the customer and the service provider “datamovers”.
 A new tunnel is initiated by the customer job manager using key “A”.
 This way, only the service provider side is able to decrypt data coming from the customer side.